 Furthermore, Russia’s Kommersant daily alleged that Chitigov had spent four years in the U.S. in the early 1990s, arriving there through the “services of some international Muslim foundation” and that Chitigov told compatriots he had served “on a contract basis with a U.S. Marine battalion” while there.
 The newspaper identified neither the foundation nor the source of the claim about Chitigov’s military service.
 Both Kommersant and Lenta.ru alleged that Chitigov wore a U.S. Marine Corps identification tag; however, as noted above, the inscription reported by both outlets, “Chitigov Rizvan Umarovich.
 Chechnya.
 1965,” does not match the Marine Corps format for such tags, which includes last name, first and middle initials, blood type, Social Security number and religious preference.
 Mark Kramer, the director of Harvard’s Project on Cold War Studies, searched the National Personnel Records Center shortly after Chitigov’s death and found no record of anyone with that name having served in any branch of the military.
 Kramer told Russia Matters that “Chitigov briefly visited the United States in the early 1990s” but that he “was never affiliated with the U.S. military or any U.S. government agency.”
 In order to corroborate Kramer’s findings and due to the difficulty of accessing recent immigration records without written consent or state-issued death certificates, Russia Matters filed Freedom of Information Act requests with the National Personnel Records Center and the FBI, both of which would be able to release information, if it were present, relating to Chitigov’s immigration and/or military service.
-As of Sept.
-3, 2020, the request with the Records Center remained delayed due to the COVID-19 pandemic.
+Both requests revealed no documents related to an individual of that name.

 Claims of American weapons being found in Chechnya have been used to support the idea that the U.S. provided material support to the rebels.
 In 2017, after the release of Stone’s film, Russia’s state-owned RIA Novosti news agency published claims that the U.S. had provided anti-aircraft Stinger missile systems to extremists in Chechnya.
 Such claims had surfaced before.
 In October 1999, RFE/RL reported that the vice president of the self-proclaimed Chechen Republic of Ichkeria, Vakha Arsanov, had announced the possession of 50 Stinger missile systems and showed the weapons on local television.
 That same month, the separatist president, Aslan Maskhadov, stated that separatist forces had brought down a fixed-wing Russian aircraft with a Stinger.
 Whether that aircraft was brought down by a U.S.-made or a Russian/Soviet-made missile (the rebels did operate some of the latter) is unclear.
 Also in October 1999, Russian officials claimed that the Taliban had sent Stingers to Chechen fighters.
 A report from the Center for Analysis of Strategies and Technologies, a Moscow-based think-tank focusing on armaments and military affairs, agrees that these systems originated from the remaining stocks of mujahedeen fighters in Afghanistan, which the U.S. had been attempting to buy back.
 Analyst Olga Oliker provided an alternative explanation, suggesting that the rumors around the infamous weapon system were greatly exaggerated as part of a Chechen disinformation campaign meant to reduce morale among Russian pilots, and that the separatists never possessed a significant quantity of the systems.
 Oliker argues “their most likely source would have been Afghanistan,” but, as the United States had ceased sending Stingers in 1988, any missiles the rebels did have “would be in disrepair and unusable.”